phenomyx/phenomyx/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: false
-  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

 {% include figure.liquid path="assets/img/phenomyx.png" class="img-fluid rounded z-depth-0" zoomable=true%}